galaxyproject/galaxy-hub/README.md

 ## Redirects

-When deleting, consolidating, or renaming pages please save the urls by adding redirects to the [rewrite file](https://github.com/galaxyproject/infrastructure-playbook/blob/master/galaxyenv/templates/nginx/galaxyproject.j2#L46) in the ifrastructure playbook.
+When deleting, consolidating, or renaming pages please save the urls by adding redirects to the [rewrite file](https://github.com/galaxyproject/infrastructure-playbook/blob/master/galaxyenv/templates/nginx/galaxyproject.j2#L46) in the infrastructure playbook.